albion2000/tools-jpeg2pdf/README.md

 all 3 options can be combined and all combinations are meaningful

-naming_conventions_do_rename is equivalent to a call to naming_conventions_files -d naming_conventions_do_rename_files is equivalent to a call to naming_conventions_files -w
+naming_conventions_do_rename is equivalent to a call to naming_conventions_files -d

+naming_conventions_do_rename_files is equivalent to a call to naming_conventions_files -w

-The use of this tool is optional, and would be typically used before using scandir2pdf.py
+The use of this tool would be typically used before using scandir2pdf.py

 Rules followed :
   * tries to convert as best as it can anything in ascii characters
-  * go lower case
+  * go lower case (not enforced anymore from releases > v1.2.2)
-  * anything that is neither a letter nor a number nor a \ nor '-' is replaced by _
+  * anything that is neither a letter nor a number nor a \ '-' '(' ')' '#' is replaced by _
-  * ae,oe handled, reduce '__' to '_', remove '_' at start and end.
+  * ae,oe handled, reduce '__' to a single underscore, remove underscores at start and end.
-  * push dates to the from and make them look more like YYYY-MM-DD_
+  * push dates to the front and make them look more like YYYY-MM-DD_

 ## check_jpegs.py & check_jpegs_full.py